lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pin_constraints_file.rst

   The default value of a net to be constrained.
 This is mainly used when generating testbenches.
 Valid value is ``0`` or ``1``.
 If defined as ``1``, the net is be driven by the inversion of its stimuli.

   .. note:: This feature is mainly used to generate the correct stimuli for some pin whose polarity can be configurable.
 For example, the ``Reset`` pin of an FPGA fabric may be active-low or active-high depending on its configuration.

+  .. note:: The default value in pin constraint file has a higher priority than the ``default_value`` syntax in the :ref:`circuit_library`.